Clare Boothe Luce Research Scholars Program at Iona

 - Student Statement: Students should prepare a concise (up to two pages) summary statement that includes:

 - educational & career goals following graduation from Iona.

 - Transcript: Unofficial copy from the registrar is permissible; most recent semester's course grades must be included.

 - Recommendation Letter from Primary Mentor: The mentor should write a one-page letter describing the nature of the scientific projects, including the role and essential responsibilities of the CBL Research Scholar.

 - Second Letter: From a faculty member at Iona University

 - January: Prospective applicants should consult with a potential CBL mentor in the physical sciences, mathematics, or computer science.

 - February - March 1: CBL candidate interviews

-The selection committee will be chaired by Professor Sunghee Lee (the CBL Program Director at Iona College), and will consist of the chairs of the departments of Physics, Chemistry, Mathematics and Computer Science.
+The selection committee will be chaired by Professor Sunghee Lee (the CBL Program Director at Iona University), and will consist of the chairs of the departments of Physics, Chemistry, Mathematics and Computer Science.
 The selection committee will review application materials and conduct interviews and nominate the award recipients, based primarily on merit and promise of future careers in the sciences.
 The CBL Research Scholars will be officially confirmed by the Henry Luce Foundation prior to final announcement.